The 401(k) Bracket Smoothing Math: Why a 65 Year Old With $1.6 Million Should Convert Exactly $43,000 a Year Until 73

 The Bracket Arbitrage Nobody Writes Down

 Left alone, that same $344,000 compounds inside the 401(k).
-At a 6% return over eight years, the untouched balance would grow to roughly $548,000 by age 73, then start coming out as required minimum distributions on top of Social Security and any other income.
-At that point, the marginal rate on the top slice of RMDs is almost certainly 22% or 24%, well above today’s 12%.
-The arbitrage is paying 12% now to avoid 22% to 24% later on the same dollars plus all their growth.
+At a 6% annual return over eight years, the untouched balance would grow to roughly $548,000 by age 73, then start flowing out as required minimum distributions on top of Social Security and any other income.
+At that point, the marginal rate on the top slice of RMDs would almost certainly be 22% or 24%, well above today’s 12%.
+The arbitrage is straightforward: pay 12% now to avoid paying 22% to 24% later on the same dollars plus all the compounding those dollars will do in the interim.

-Pushing the conversion higher destroys the trade.
-A $70,000 conversion would put roughly $20,000 into the 22% bracket.
-That marginal slice would be taxed at a rate identical to the future RMD rate this strategy is designed to dodge.
-There is no arbitrage left.
+Pushing the conversion higher destroys the trade entirely.
+A $70,000 conversion would put roughly $20,000 into the 22% bracket, taxing that marginal slice at a rate identical to the future RMD rate this strategy exists to sidestep.
+At that point there is no spread left to capture.

 The IRMAA Window Stays Wide Open

-The 2026 IRMAA first tier kicks in at $109,000 of MAGI for single filers, adding surcharges on top of the standard $202.90 Part B premium.
-A $43,000 conversion plus $25,500 of taxable Social Security puts AGI near $68,500, leaving more than $40,000 of cushion before Medicare premiums get hit.
-That cushion matters because IRMAA uses a two year lookback: the conversion done at 65 affects the Part B premium at 67.
+The 2026 IRMAA surcharge kicks in at $109,000 of MAGI for single filers, layering additional costs on top of the standard $202.90 Part B monthly premium.
+A $43,000 conversion combined with $25,500 of taxable Social Security puts AGI near $68,500, leaving more than $40,000 of cushion before Medicare premiums face any surcharge.
+That cushion is not academic.
+IRMAA uses a two-year lookback: the income reported on the 2026 tax return is exactly what the Social Security Administration will examine when it sets the Part B premium for 2028.
+Keeping AGI well below $109,000 now protects against a premium spike two years later.

 One mechanical rule: pay the conversion tax from a taxable brokerage account rather than by withholding from the IRA itself.
-Withholding shrinks the amount that lands in the Roth and, before age 59 and a half, can trigger penalties.
-After 59 and a half there is no penalty, but every dollar held back for taxes is a dollar that stops compounding tax free for the rest of the retiree’s life.
+Withholding shrinks the amount that actually lands in the Roth.
+After age 59 and a half there is no early-withdrawal penalty, but every dollar held back for taxes is a dollar that stops compounding tax-free for the rest of the retiree’s life.
+That opportunity cost is real.

 Three Things to Do This Quarter